Get Started Free

 Implementation

-With Apache Kafka®, streams (called topics) are created either by an administrator or by a streaming application such as the streaming database ksqlDB.
+With Apache Kafka®, streams (called topics) are created either by an administrator or by a streaming application.
 The number of partitions is specified at the time the topic is created.
 For example:

 confluent kafka topic create myTopic --partitions 30